GuWeHa/VE-A15-Debian-8-Jessie-Kernels/README.md

 The kernels are built from Debian 8 Jessie kernel sources, see https://packages.debian.org/jessie/linux-source-3.16 .

-For running als KVM VM on Cubietruck hardware the kernels are compiled with following changes related to the default settings:
+For running als KVM VM on Cubietruck hardware the kernels are compiled with following changes related to default settings:

 - General setup -> Configure standard kernel features (expert users)
 - General setup -> open by fhandle syscalls